 5) Put de-junking on the calendar.
 Maybe the weekends of daylight savings in the fall and spring would be easy to remember, or the summer and winter solstice.
 Choose a weekend every 3 or 6 months that isn’t too busy with other activities when you can plan on doing some major de-junking.

-6) Determine a specific number of bags or boxes to go out each week.
-I have a Catholic friend who likes to get rid of one bag a day for every day of lent.
+6) Determine a specific number of bags or boxes to go out on a regular basis.
+I have a Catholic friend who likes to get rid of one bag a day for every day of Lent.
 I like it!

 But how do you decide which stuff gets the boot?
 After all my reading and HGTV watching, here are my suggested Golden Rules of Discarding:

 No one has used it or worn it in a year